 If you want to save this variable for a future look then you can save it in a text file with the following command.

-Here, I have used output.txt as file name and this file get saved under C:\User\Dell path and contain output.txt look like this:
+Here, I have used output.txt as the file name, and this file gets saved under C:\User\Dell path and contain output.txt look like this:

 You can simply type below one line to get all environment variables.

 As you can see, some lines of the output are truncated.
 If you want to get the full output without any truncation, use the cmdlet below.

 The gci env: cmdlet retrieves all environment variables, which are then passed through the pipeline(|) to Format-Table and displayed in a table.
 The AutoSize option adjusts column widths to avoid truncation.-Wrap Displays text that exceeds the column width in the new line without truncation.